CiscoDevNet/sastre/README.md

 - List (Sastre-Pro): List configuration items or device certificate information from vManage or a local backup.
 - Show-template (Sastre-Pro): Show details about device templates on vManage or from a local backup.
 - Report (Sastre-Pro): Generate a customizable report file containing the output of multiple commands.
 Also provide option to generate a diff between reports.
 - Show (Sastre-Pro): Run vManage real-time, state or statistics commands; collecting data from one or more devices.
+Query vManage alarms and events.

 Task-specific parameters are provided after the task argument, customizing the task behavior.
 For instance, whether to execute a restore task in dry-run mode or the destination directory for a backup task.